Can supervise: YES

 © 2018 American Speech-Language-Hearing Association.
 Purpose: This report investigates whether parent-reported stuttering severity ratings (SRs) provide similar estimates of effect size as percentage of syllables stuttered (%SS) for randomized trials of early stuttering treatment with preschool children.
 Method: Data sets from 3 randomized controlled trials of an early stuttering intervention were selected for analyses.
 Analyses included median changes and 95% confidence intervals per treatment group, Bland–Altman plots, analysis of covariance, and Spearman rho correlations.
 Results: Both SRs and %SS showed large effect sizes from pretreatment to follow-up, although correlations between the 2 measures were moderate at best.
 Absolute agreement between the 2 measures improved as percentage reduction of stuttering frequency and severity increased, probably due to innate measurement limitations for participants with low baseline severity.
 Analysis of covariance for the 3 trials showed consistent results.
 Conclusion: There is no statistical reason to favor %SS over parent-reported stuttering SRs as primary outcomes for clinical trials of early stuttering treatment.
 However, there are logistical reasons to favor parent-reported stuttering SRs.
 We conclude that parent-reported rating of the child's typical stuttering severity for the week or month prior to each assessment is a justifiable alternative to %SS as a primary outcome measure in clinical trials of early stuttering treatment.

-Van Eerdenbrugh, S, Packman, A, O'Brian, S & Onslow, M 2018, 'Challenges and Strategies for Speech-Language Pathologists Using the Lidcombe Program for Early Stuttering', American Journal of Speech-Language Pathology, vol. 27, no. 3S, pp. 1259-1272.View/Download from: UTS OPUS or Publisher's site
+Van Eerdenbrugh, S, Packman, A, O'Brian, S & Onslow, M 2018, 'Challenges and Strategies for Speech-Language Pathologists Using the Lidcombe Program for Early Stuttering', American Journal of Speech-Language Pathology, vol. 27, no. 3S, pp. 1259-1272.View/Download from: Publisher's site

 Purpose: The Lidcombe program is a treatment for